 With deforestation rampant, many of the Earth’s rainforests are being cut down.
-Over 90 per cent of West Africa’s rainforest has been destroyed so far.
+Around 90 per cent of West Africa’s rainforest has been destroyed so far.

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, subscribe today!